appsmithorg/appsmith/contributions/ClientSetup.md

 1. You have `mkcert` installed.
 Please visit: [https://github.com/FiloSottile/mkcert#installation](https://github.com/FiloSottile/mkcert#installation) for details.
 For `mkcert` to work with Firefox you may require the `nss` utility to be installed.
 Details are in the link above.
 1. You have `envsubst` installed. use `brew install gettext` on MacOS.
 Linux machines usually have this installed.
 1. You have cloned the repo in your local machine.
+1. You have yarn installed as a global npm package i.e. `npm install -g yarn`

 ### Create local HTTPS certificates: